 - Has been accredited by a foreign government that is recognized by the United States,

-Intends to engage primarily in official activities for that foreign government while in the United States, and
+- Intends to engage primarily in official activities for the foreign government while in the United States, and

 Members of the Immediate Family